-This is a little list of seasonal photography locations that might be worth visiting.
+This is a little list of seasonal photography locations in Knoxville

 weather you are starting out and want to challenge yourself to shoot in different places or experienced but are new to the area!
 Here are three places right in Knox County.